Episode 334 - Further Epicurean Analysis of the Problems With Stoic "Kataleptic Impressions"

 Cassius:

-Yeah, I think as I’m evaluating it now, when I look at my computer right this second at 11:04 AM on May the 17th of 2026, I’m going to look at the computer again a moment from now and that is going to be a different sensation and I have to accept all sensations sequentially as they come almost thinking about how Vallejo describes the gods being received by us as images floating through the air.
-It’s almost like we are constantly having to assemble from individual discreet images or smells or sounds.
-We are constantly required to assemble those discreet data points into this pattern, which I think we talk about in terms of prolapses as well.
+Yeah.
+I think, as I’m evaluating it now, when I look at my computer right this second at 11:04 AM on May the 17th of 2026, I’m going to look at the computer again a moment from now, and that is going to be a different sensation.
+And I have to accept all sensations sequentially as they come — almost thinking about how Velleius describes the gods being received by us as images floating through the air.
+It’s almost like we are constantly having to assemble from individual discrete images or smells or sounds — we are constantly required to assemble those discrete data points into this pattern, which I think we talk about in terms of prolepseis as well.
 So that’s where I’m going with that.

 Joshua:

 I think that’s the right way to put it.
-The reason I mention that is because sometimes when I read that passage in Lucious, the idea is that one sense faculty cannot gain say another right that your sight of the thing cannot gain say what touching the thing has already told you, right?
-And likewise, your experience of touching it cannot overwrite what you have perceived through seeing it, but to push it deeper and realize it’s not quite as rigid as that, that it’s any impression that strikes upon you cannot be gain saved by any other impression, whether from the same sense faculty or from a different one.
-I think that’s probably worthwhile to explain that a little bit.
-I know that when I’ve read Lucious that has sometimes not emerged as an obvious conclusion.
+The reason I mention that is because sometimes when I read that passage in Lucretius, the idea is that one sense faculty cannot gainsay another — your sight of the thing cannot gainsay what touching the thing has already told you, and likewise your experience of touching it cannot overwrite what you have perceived through seeing it.
+But to push it deeper and realize it’s not quite as rigid as that — that it’s any impression that strikes upon you that cannot be gainsaid by any other impression, whether from the same sense faculty or from a different one — I think that’s probably worthwhile to explain a little bit.
+I know that when I’ve read Lucretius, that has sometimes not emerged as an obvious conclusion.

 Cassius:

-It’s not a comprehension, it’s not an understanding, it’s not a opinion, it’s not a concept.
-Senses are pre concepts.
-That’s the word that drives me crazy when I see Cyril Bailey sometimes use the word concept for prolapses instead of pre-concept senses, prolapses even feelings of pleasure and pain.
-I don’t think epic ears would say those are opinions.
-Opinions are concepts formed after thinking about things and deliberating in the mind, but I don’t need my mind for my finger to tell me that if I put a hand on the stove it’s going to be hot.
-I don’t need the mind to evaluate and put a label and translate into English, French and Latin what it means to be hot.
-I can immediately feel these things and those sensations are not the same thing as understanding or knowledge or comprehension, but the stoics appear to be taken the opposing position,
+It’s not a comprehension, it’s not an understanding, it’s not an opinion, it’s not a concept.
+Senses are pre-concepts.
+That’s the word that drives me crazy when I see Cyril Bailey sometimes use the word “concept” for “prolepseis” instead of “pre-concept.”
+Senses, prolepseis, even feelings of pleasure and pain — I don’t think Epicurus would say those are opinions.
+Opinions are concepts formed after thinking about things and deliberating in the mind.
+But I don’t need my mind for my finger to tell me that if I put a hand on the stove it’s going to be hot.
+I don’t need the mind to evaluate and put a label — and translate into English, French, and Latin — what it means to be hot.
+I can immediately feel these things, and those sensations are not the same thing as understanding or knowledge or comprehension.
+But the Stoics appear to be taking the opposing position.

 Joshua: